Parallel transport for Higgs bundles over p-adic curves: Parallel transport for Higgs bundles

 \end{prop}

 \begin{prop} The functors $\beta_n^*$ and $\mathbb{L}_n$ induce equivalences of categories quasi-inverse to each other up to almost isomorphisms \eqref{sss:notations}:

 \end{prop}

-\begin{rem} In a recent preprint of Mann--Werner \cite{MW}, the authors obtained a similar result between local systems with integral models and certain trivilizable modules over a proper adic space of finite type over $\bC$ via v-descent. \end{rem}
+\begin{rem} In (\cite{MW}, Theorem 0.1(i)), Mann--Werner obtained a similar result between local systems with integral models and certain trivilizable modules over a proper adic space of finite type over $\bC$ via v-descent. \end{rem}

 The above proposition follows from proposition \ref{p:Lbeta adjoint} and the following lemma.

 \begin{lemma} Let $\mathscr{N}$ be an object of $\Mod^{\pltf}_{\cohd}(\bB_{X,n})$.
 Then, there exists a canonical isomorphism of $(\bB_{X,n})^{\alpha}$-modules: